 Just like with any form of medicine or type of therapy, there are some side effects that stem cell treatment may come with.
 At Texas Partners Healthcare Group, we harvest stem cells from the patient’s own bone marrow.
 The most common side effects linked to Bone Marrow Harvesting Stem Cells includes:

 If you would like to learn more about these side effects, or if you have any specific questions about the side effects of stem cell therapy that have not been addressed, please do not hesitate to contact us.
 It is our goal to ensure you understand everything there is to know about stem cell therapy in order to help you make an informed decision as to whether or not this treatment is right for you.

 At Texas Partners Healthcare Group, we believe in the benefits of stem cell therapy and are dedicated to helping our patients understand how they may be able to find relief.
-As a Dallas stem cell therapy provider, it is our number one priority to work closely with our patients to ensure they find the right treatments for their needs.
+As the leading pain management clinic in Frisco, it is our number one priority to work closely with our patients to ensure they find the right treatments for their needs.
 Stem cell therapy is a relatively new form of regenerative medicine that we are excited to offer at all of our locations.
 We rely on stem cell therapy to regrow tissue, giving individuals an alternative to joint replacement surgery.
 From helping heal orthopedic injuries and connective tissue damage to heart disease and neurological problems, stem cell therapy has benefited humankind in many different ways.
 If you have additional questions about the healing properties of stem cells or would like to learn more about this service, please do not hesitate to contact Texas Partners Healthcare Group today.